Upper and lower bounds for the speed of fronts of the reaction diffusion equation with Stefan boundary conditions: Remarks

 \section{Remarks}

-The variational principle that we have formulated for the speed of spreading fronts of the reaction diffusion equation can be extended to the case of density dependent reaction diffusion with Stefan conditions and to nonlinear convective terms of the form $\phi(u) u_x$.
+The variational principles that we have formulated can be extended straightforwardly to include a nonlinear convective term of the form $\phi(u) u_x$ and to the case of density dependent reaction diffusion with Stefan boundary conditions.